-Change the 3rd and 4th paragraph of the subclause as follows:
+Change the 3rd paragraph of the subclause as follows:

-A first virtual CS mechanism shall be provided by all MAC entities, and an additional second virtual CS mechanism shall be provided by an S1G MAC entity.
-The first mechanism is referred to as the NAV.
+A virtual CS mechanism, referred to as the NAV, shall be provided by all MAC entities.
+An additional second virtual CS mechanism, referred to as response indication deferral (RID), shall be provided by an S1G MACs.

 The NAV maintains a prediction of future traffic on the medium based on duration information that is announced in RTS/CTS frames by non-DMG STAs, MU-RTS Trigger/CTS frames by HE STAs as defined in 26.2.6 (MU-RTS Trigger/CTS frame exchange procedure), and RTS/DMG CTS frames by DMG STAs prior to the actual exchange of data.
 The duration information is also available in the MAC headers of all frames sent during the CP other than PV1 MAC frames and PS-Poll frames and during the BTI, the A-BFT, the ATI, the CBAP, and the SP.
-The duration information might also be available in the RXVECTOR parameter TXOP_DURATION when an HE PPDU is received (see 26.11.5 (TXOP_DURATION)).
+The duration information in a frame transmitted by an S1G STA is also available in PS-Poll+BDT frames, in NDP CTS frames, in NDP Ack frames whose Idle Indication field value is 0, and in NDP_2M PS-Poll-Ack frames whose Idle Indication field is 0.The duration information might also be available in the RXVECTOR parameter TXOP_DURATION when an HE PPDU is received (see 26.11.5 (TXOP_DURATION)).

+Tgax Editor: Replace the fourth paragraph with the following:

+Change the 7th paragraph as shown below:

-The CS mechanism combines the NAV state and the STA’s transmitter status with physical CS to determine the busy/idle state of the medium.
-The NAV may be thought of as a counter, which counts down to 0 at a uniform rate.
-When the counter is 0, the virtual CS indication is that the medium is idle; when the counter is nonzero, the indication is busy.
+The CS mechanism combines the NAV state, and in S1G STAs also the RID state, and the STA’s transmitter status with physical CS to determine the busy/idle state of the medium.
+The NAV and RID might be thought of as counters that count down to 0 at a uniform rate(#1085).
+In non-S1G STAs, when the NAV counter is 0, the virtual CS indication is that the medium is idle; when the counter is nonzero, the indication is busy.
+In S1G STAs, when both NAV and RID counters are 0, the virtual CS indication is that the medium is idle; when either the NAV counter or the RID counter is nonzero the indication is that the medium is busy.
 The virtual CS indication of medium for HE STAs with two NAVs is described in 26.2.4 (Updating two NAVs).
-If a DMG STA supports multiple NAVs as defined in 10.36.10 (Updating multiple NAV) and all counters are 0, the virtual CS indication is that the medium is idle; when at least one of the counters is nonzero, the indication is busy.
+If a DMG STA supports multiple NAVs as defined in 10.40.10 (Updating multiple NAVs) and all counters are 0, the virtual CS indication is that the medium is idle; when at least one of the counters is nonzero, the indication is busy.
 The medium shall be determined to be busy when the STA is transmitting.

 Setting and resetting the NAV